bruiken/Notepad--/README.md

 Lastly, if you change the features in the `.env` file, make sure you press `ctrl` + `F5` in the browser to refresh the cache: this is to make the browser load the correct files.

+## Testing
+Testing is done in the branch selenium-testing.
+Selenium and the correct webdriver for Chrome and Firefox should be installed.
+Specifying the webdrivers, download and file paths can be done in the `.env` file.
+After that you can run the test files.